Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# 13 is the second Prime Base

+I call it that, I'm working with 7 and 13 as highly integral foundational strongholds.
+Just trying to get through the rest of my work.

 #  As it truly dawns in my day...

 I come to realize something.
 Finding the co-efficient 0.6 in lambda really proved one thing about MFT, but it was a doorway.
 As the new Qur'an document provide, it was a